theam/aws-lambda-haskell-runtime/README.md

 make
 ```

-Now you should have a `.zip` file that you can uploaded to your lambda.
+Now you should have a `build/function.zip` file that you can uploaded to your lambda.

 ### Full user guide